QuanDo2000/securityedu/docs/3/AD/Post explotation/Pass the hash.md

 - With this information, we can get a meterpreter by using a module called psexec.

 ### PsExec with examples
--	PsExec is a command-line tool that lets you execute processes on remote systems and redirect console applications' output to the local system so that these applications appear to be running locally.
+-	PsExec is a tool to help users execute process on remote system.
+Using this can help hackers create remote shell on the target machine.
 -	Using the same hash that we pass before, PsExec can be used to log in and create a shell on the remote machine.
 ![image](https://user-images.githubusercontent.com/112114250/202682339-ab8d2e8f-6be4-4671-8089-fd23ebe9a3af.png)

 ### Pth Mitigations
-- Disable Lan Management (LM) hashes
+- Disable using NTLM hashes in the environment
-- Create complex password policy for Domain Admin accounts
+- Domain Admins Account should have complex password
-- Create non-privilged account, so that system admins can perform normal daily tasks instead of using privileged account

 ### References
 NTLM theory: https://www.crowdstrike.com/cybersecurity-101/ntlm-windows-new-technology-lan-manager/